Los Angeles: Beware The Radiation Therapy Hype & Myths

 How can you participate in a plan such as this?
 There are numerous functional medicine doctors in Los Angeles and throughout the country who do the type of work that I do, but there may be some differences in their style, compared to mine.
 I integrate kinesiology into the assesment process, which is a tremendous advantage.
 The general principles of assessment, and of structuring a clinical nutrition program for you needs to be specific, and my program is very specific.
 It is possible that many other functional medicine doctors would not be willing to take-on a patient who is deciding to undergo radiation therapy, or even someone who already has a diagnosis of breast cancer, and you should be aware of that possibility.
 However, it does not scare me to accept such a patient.

 I have already seen how this clinical-nutrition-based, supportive care system has helped two women come through radiation therapy in Los Angeles, without the usual immediate side effects associated with radiation treatment.
 The "collateral damage" always occurs during radiation treatment, and one of the women ended up with multiple radiation tumors on the side of the radiation two years after radiation treatment.
 If you are deciding about radiation treatment, you must take this serious side effect of subsequent multiple radiation tumors into account.
-But for now, at least there is still new hope for women with breast cancer.
-Call me to set up your first appointment.
+Call me for your free telephone consultation and to see if we should set up your first appointment.